Full-Atom Peptide Design with Geometric Latent Diffusion: Metrics for Evaluating Sequence-Structure Co-Design

 Indeed, evaluating generative models comprehensively is crucial, requiring assessment from multiple perspectives.
 Generally, these evaluations can be categorized into two main aspects: diversity and fidelity to the desired distribution.
 Regarding diversity, we take inspiration from~\citet{yim2023se} and quantify it with the number of unique clusters relative to the number of candidates.
 This metric provides insight into the variety and richness of the generated samples.
 For fidelity, the primary focus should be the binding affinity, for which we adopt the physical energy from Rosetta~\citep{alford2017rosetta} since it is widely used in various domains and exhibit robust generalization capability~\citep{adolf2018rosettaantibodydesign, leman2020macromolecular, watson2023novo}.
 Further, considering the dependency between sequence and structure, we propose the consistency metric, which is critical for distinguishing whether the generative model is capturing the 1D\&3D joint distribution and thereby truly facilitating "co-design".
+We have also discussed the reason for implementing the consistency metric with the "unsupervised" fashion in the above section.
 Below, we outline the implementation of these metrics.

 \paragraph{Diversity} We hierarchically cluster the sequences and the structures with aligning score~\citep{lei2021deep} and RMSD of $\texttt{C}_\alpha$, respectively.
 In particular, we implement the aligning score using Biopython~\citep{cock2009biopython} with BLOSUM62 matrix~\citep{henikoff1992amino} and Needleman-Wunsch algorithm~\citep{needleman1970general}.
 The thresholds for clustering is similarity above 0.6 and RMSD below 4.0 for sequence and structure, respectively.
 We provide the python codes below for clearer presentation: